 To successfully complete the assessing pulse and respiration rates section of the course participants must:

 - Take accurate measurements of a partner’s pulse and respiration rate.

 - Candidates should attempt to assess pulse and respiration while at rest and after physical fitness.
-Candidates and instructor should discuss the difference between the two states and how it affects pulse and respiration.
+Candidates and instructors should discuss the difference between the two states and how it affects pulse and respiration.

 To successfully complete the Bronze Star course participants must demonstrate to the instructor skills and knowledge in assessing pulse and respiration rates.
 This is an essential component of this course and of any first aid program.